Air India staffer shot dead by bike-borne men in Noida | Law-Order

 - India

-A 30-year-old crew member of Air India was allegedly shot dead by unidentified bike-borne assailants near a market here on Friday, police said.
+A 30-year-old crew member of Air India was shot dead allegedly by unidentified bike-borne men near a high-end market in Noida on Friday, police said.

-The incident took place in Sector 104 here when the Mann came out of a gym and sat in his car, they added.
+The incident took place near the Sector 104 market when Mann came out of a gym and sat in his car.
+The assailants soon arrived at the spot and one of them opened fire in the air while another shot at Mann.

 ''The man was taken to a nearby hospital but he did not survive,'' Chander said.